 - Word Processor

 Design your receipt template.
 Determine what type of information you want to include on your receipt such as date, time, services provided, employee, amount, method of payment, etc..
 In your word processor, click the insert tab on the top menu and insert a table.
 Based on the information you want to include, insert the necessary number of cells into your table.
 Add the name of your business to the top of your receipt template.
 Add the contact information for your business to the bottom of your receipt template.

 Print a test copy of your receipt template onto the white printer paper.
 If you are happy with your test print, duplicate the template.
 Select the entire table and copy and paste the template, fitting as many templates on one page as possible.

 Print the desired number of receipt templates.
 A good size book should include between 50 and 100 receipt templates.
 Save your document for future use.

 Cut out each of the receipt templates individually with your scissors or paper cutter.

 Measure your stack of receipt templates.
-The length, width and height of your stack will determine the dimensions of the cover.
+The length, width, and height, of your stack will determine the dimensions of the cover.

 Assemble your receipt stack.
 Apply a thin bead of re-positionable glue to the back side of each receipt along the top edge.
 Press the receipt down firmly on top of another receipt.
-Continue this until you have finished assembling your receipt stack.
+Continue this receipt until you have finished assembling your receipt stack.